Scags/TF2-Jailbreak-Redux/README.md

 A current WIP

 Born out of my dislike with the unorganized and jumbled mess the original TF2Jail plugin was, I went out and did a partial rewrite of it, combining features of different plugins to create a more unique and pristine version that combatted the bugs and issues from the original.
 The entirety of the plugin is built with developers in mind, which is why much of it (especially Last Requests) are hard coded within it rather than having a config file with limited control over gameplay.
+Take a look at the [wiki](https://github.com/Scags/TF2-Jailbreak-Redux/wiki/Last-Requests) for a complete guide as to how to create and craft last requests.

 With the building from several other plugins, props to:

   Nergal/Assyrian with several aspects (plus the LR module) taken from [VSH2](https://forums.alliedmods.net/showthread.php?t=286701).